irisfaustina/langchain-playground/README.md

 # langchain-setup

 Langchain official tutorials.
-Featured frameworks include Langchain, Langgraph, and Langsmith frameworks with Jupyter Notebook.
+Featured frameworks include Langchain for invoking LLMs, Langgraph for agentic architecture, and Langsmith for orchestration.

+frameworks with Jupyter Notebook.